exercism/csharp/exercises/concept/log-analysis/.docs/instructions.md

 You have several tasks, each of which will take a log line and ask you to do something with it.

-## 1. Implement the extension method SubstringAfter
+## 1. Allow retrieving the string after a specific substring

 Implement the (_static_) `LogAnalysis.SubstringAfter()` extension method, that takes in some string delimeter and returns the substring after the delimiter.